Applying outside of open enrollment

-Right now, you can still get coverage for 2016 one of two ways:
+You can get coverage outside of the annual open enrollment period one of two ways:

 When you apply, you may need to provide documents that prove your eligibility to enroll.